-We have been appointed to audit the annual consolidated financial statements of the Group by Resolution of the Supervisory Board General Shareholders' Meeting of 13 March 2018.
-The consolidated financial statements of the Group were audited by us for the first time
+We have been appointed for the first time to audit the annual consolidated financial statements of the Group by resolution of the Supervisory Board dated 13 March 2018.We have been auditing the Group's financial statements without interruption since the financial year ended 31 December 2018, i.e. for 2 consecutive years.

-The Key Registered Auditor responsible for the audit on behalf of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt sp.k. (formerly: PricewaterhouseCoopers sp. z o.o.), a company entered on the list of Registered Audit Companies with the number 144., is Katarzyna Ignaszak.
+The Key Registered Auditor responsible for the audit on behalf of PricewaterhouseCoopers Polska spółka z ograniczoną odpowiedzialnością Audyt sp.k., a company entered on the list of Registered Audit Companies with the number 144., is Katarzyna Ignaszak.

-Katarzyna Ignaszak Key Registered Auditor No. 11715
+Katarzyna Ignaszak Key Registered Auditor No. 11715 Wroclaw, 14 May 2020